 This tutorial should take approximately 20-30 minutes to complete.

-This guide will introduce you to the Blues Wireless ecosystem of tools, including the Notecard, Notecarrier, and Notehub.
+This guide will introduce you to the Blues ecosystem, including the Notecard, Notecarrier, and Notehub.

 Throughout this guide you'll issue a series of requests to a simulated Notecard.
 The simulated Notecard has the same API as a physical Notecard, and completing this tutorial allows you to see how the Notecard works without having to purchase hardware.
 As part of this guide you'll learn how to configure a Notecard, how to simulate sending data from sensors, and how to synchronize that data with the cloud.

-By the end of this tutorial, you'll have a basic understanding of the process for building connected solutions with Blues Wireless.
-The following video provides an overview of what you'll learn.
+By the end of this tutorial, you'll have a basic understanding of the process for building connected solutions with Blues.

 Before you dive in, it's important to understand a few key concepts: